Lawson Craddock's Amazing Last-Place Finish In The Tour De France

 "I didn't really want to just give up immediately," Craddock later told Houston Public Media's Florian Martin.
 "I was raised tougher than that, raised in Texas.
 We're born fighters."

+Craddock is the first American to win the "Lanterne Rouge" – named for the red light on a train's caboose — that designates the Tour de France's last rider.
+In what's believed to be a new record, he held the title for the entire race.

-Craddock, 26, decided to continue after doctors said it would be safe — but painful — to do so.
+The 26-year-old cyclist decided to continue after doctors said it would be safe — but painful — to do so.
 He's been treated along the way, getting chiropractic sessions three times a day and aided along by medics and his fellow riders on the EF Education First – Drapac team.

 After he was hurt, Craddock pledged to donate $100 for each stage he finished to help the outdoor velodrome in Houston where he got his start in cycling.
-Soon, others joined to support the concrete velodrome — and the campaign has raised more than $225,000.
-The track had already suffered from intense Texas heat before it was covered with floodwaters by Hurricane Harvey last year, making new cracks appear.
+The concrete velodrome was almost entirely covered with floodwaters from Hurricane Harvey last year, making new cracks appear.
+As Craddock kept riding in France, others joined to support the track in Texas — and the campaign raised more than $225,000.

 On the back of his Tour jersey, Craddock followed racing tradition by pinning his No. 13 race number upside down – hoping to flip any purported bad luck.
 In the same way, he's now turned a challenging injury into an inspiring accomplishment.